 Björnssteinn stone

-Rif is one of the small villages in the northern part of the Snæfellsnes peninsula - in between Hellissandur, which is only 2 km away, and Ólafsvík villages.
+Rif is one of the small villages in the northern part of the Snæfellsnes peninsula, between Hellissandur, which is only 2 km away, and Ólafsvík.

-Rif is a very small village, but it was once one of the main trading ports on the peninsula and you will still see many fishing boats here in the harbour.
-Even though this village is very small now, it is still a historic site.
+Rif is a small village, but it was once one of the main trading ports on the peninsula, and you will still see many fishing boats here in the harbour.
+Even though this village is small now, it remains a historical site.

 Björnssteinn stone

-Ólöf, who by now had become the richest person in Iceland, revenged her husband and waged a war on the English traders in Iceland.
+Ólöf, by now the wealthiest person in Iceland, avenged her husband and waged war against the English traders in Iceland.

-She imprisoned 50 Englishmen and kept them in a lodge opposite her mansion at Skarð and used them as slaves.
+She imprisoned 50 Englishmen and kept them in a lodge opposite her mansion at Skarð and enslaved them.

-She forced them to build a fence all around Skarð and a pavement of rock, which can still be seen at Skarð.
+She forced them to build a fence all around Skarð and a rock pavement, which can still be seen there.
 She then had them killed.
-In 1473 the Danish king Christian I forbade the English to sail to Iceland or trade with the Icelanders without special permission from the king.

 The triptych at Skarðskirkja church

-As you can see in my photo above then the part of road number 574 leading to Rif has been painted bright green and bright red to deter the Arctic tern from resting on the road - and thus lower the risk of the bird being run over by passing cars.
+As you can see in my photo above, the part of road 574 leading to Rif was once painted bright green and bright red to deter Arctic terns from resting on the road, thereby reducing the risk of the birds and their chicks being run over by passing cars.

 Svöðufoss waterfall